kabir-1618/ML-Framework/README.md

 [Source code](../master/Core%20ML%20Vision%20Simple/Core%20ML%20Vision%20Simple/ImageClassificationViewController.swift) for `ImageClassificationViewController`.

-## Running Core ML Vision Custom
-The second part of this project builds from the first part and trains a Visual Recognition model (also called a classifier) to identify common types of cables (HDMI, USB, etc.).
-Use the [Watson Swift SDK](https://github.com/watson-developer-cloud/swift-sdk) to download, manage, and execute the trained model.
-By using the Watson Swift SDK, you don't have to learn about the underlying Core ML framework.

-### Setting up Visual Recognition in Watson Studio
-1. Log into [Watson Studio][watson_studio_visrec_tooling].
-From this link you can create an IBM Cloud account, sign up for Watson Studio, or log in.
-1. After you sign up or log in, you'll be on the Visual Recognition instance overview page in Watson Studio.

-    **Tip**: If you lose your way in any of the following steps, click the `IBM Watson` logo on the top left of the page to bring you to the the Watson Studio home page.
-From there you can access your Visual Recognition instance by clicking the **Launch tool** button next to the service under "Watson services".

 ### Training the model
 1. In Watson Studio on the Visual Recognition instance overview page, click **Create Model** in the Custom box.
 1. If a project is not yet associated with the Visual Recognition instance you created, a project is created.
 Name your project `Custom Core ML` and click **Create**.